 Why it matters: These loans can come with the unique potential benefit of requiring no down payment and no PMI for first mortgages.
 However, there’s generally a cap on the maximum loan amount, and borrowers must generally pay a funding fee of up to 3.3% of the loan amount.

-How to choose: If you are eligible for a VA loan and you have a small down payment or no down payment then it may be an option worth considering.
-Even if you could qualify for a conventional conforming loan, it could still make sense to compare interest rates against that of a VA loan (if you are eligible), just to make sure you access the most competitive rate possible.
+How to choose: If you are eligible for a VA loan and have a small down payment or no down payment, then it may be an option worth considering.
+Even if you could qualify for a conventional conforming loan, compare interest rates against that of a VA loan (if you are eligible), just to make sure you access the most competitive rate possible.

 Know your loans

-It's important to know all your options so you can make the best choice when it's time to buy a home.
-Understanding how mortgages work, your budget, and time frame can help you pick a loan that fits your situation—and can potentially save you thousands of dollars over many years.
+Know all your options so you can make the best choice when it's time to buy a home.
+Understanding how mortgages work, your budget, and time frame can help you pick a loan that's best for your financial situation.